Anant/example-spring-cloud-data-flow-deployment-and-streaming/deployment-platforms/local/README.md

 - Answer provided by SCDF core member, so probably what you have to do
 - (NOTE I have not tried yet)

-Workaround: just use a new name
+Workaround #1: just use a new name
+Workaround #2: If the goal is just to push up new code, bump up the jar version and register the new jar.
+This will create a new version in the registry.

 ### ERROR: org.springframework.cloud.skipper.SkipperException: Statemachine is not in state ready to do UPGRADE
 Sometimes just have to wait for Skipper to figure things out.
 E.g., maybe if state is not FAILED and not DEPLOYED, I think you just have to wait longer.
 For example, if state is `UNKNOWN` or `PARTIAL` you have to wait for the timeout (5 min).